jakubwro/SineWaves.jl/README.md

 ## Create build recipe (build_tarballs.jl)

-To create `build_tarballs.jl` script that should be dployed to Yggdrasil repository you might use run_wizard() function.
-Let's do that step by step
+To create `build_tarballs.jl` script you might want to use run_wizard() function.
+Let's do that step by step.

 1. Run the Wizard
 ```